About the Author

 I’m not a priest, pastor, elder or deacon.
 I’m simply a student of the Bible who desires to tell others the good news about how to become a Christian and how a Christian should live.
 This is something I’ve wanted to share for many years, but didn’t know what forum would work best.
 However, in late 2013, I decided that a blog would work well, so here it is.
 Since then, I’ve written more than 180 posts, and have drafts of another 150.

-Also, I do not allow the teachings of any one denomination to influence my views.
-I’ve attended a variety of church denominations in the past – Methodist, Presbyterian, Baptist, non-denominational, etc. – and I’m against the idea of simply agreeing with the beliefs of a founder (whether it be John Calvin, John Wesley, Martin Luther, or the “church fathers,” etc.), for they do not all agree with each other on every issue, and they too may have been influenced by others.
+Also, I think it’s important to note that I do not allow the teachings of any one denomination to influence my views.
+I’ve attended a variety of churches in the past – Methodist, Presbyterian, Baptist, non-denominational, etc. – and I’m not a fan of simply accepting the beliefs of the founder, whether it be John Calvin, John Wesley, Martin Luther, or the “church fathers,” for they do not all agree with each other on every issue, and they too were likely influenced by others (and not simply the Bible) in developing their views.
+Instead, I believe each person should read the Bible for themselves, study it, ask God for wisdom to understand it, and use resources such as those I mentioned above to develop their own beliefs and conclusions.
+If God holds me accountable for my beliefs and actions when I’m being judged by Him, I want this to based upon what I believed to be true, and not what a church founder or father said.

-I believe salvation is the most important topic people should know, as it affects every person on the face of this earth.
+I really believe that salvation is the most important topic every person should know about, as it affects everyone on the face of this earth.
 The effect has eternal consequences too – with one being very good, and the other very bad.
 Yet, salvation is not a topic of conversation for many, and it’s not even discussed in some churches.
 There isn’t much in print on this subject either.
 There are hundreds of books on how to become wealthy and successful, how to lose weight, etc., but very few on salvation.
+That’s why I created this blog – to educate you on this issue, so that your eternal consequence is very good.

 Thank you for reading my blog.
 Feel free to leave comments or pose questions, and I’ll do my best to address them.
 And may God richly bless you for your desire to know Him better and live in a way that pleases Him.